A Local’s Guide to Travel in Sicily

 Agrigento

-Due to its central location (from an east-west perspective) Agrigento is also the ideal base to break up the journey between the western and eastern parts of the island.
+Due to its central location (from an east-west perspective) it is also the ideal place to break up journeys going between Eastern and Western Sicily.

-There’s not a ton to keep you in Agrigento apart from the archaeological site, but if you’re not pressed for time, it’s a good base from which to set out on a day trip to the lovely island of Lampedusa, reached from from the nearby coastal town of Porto Empedocle.
+There’s not a ton to keep you in Agrigento apart from the archaeological site, but if you’re not pressed for time, it’s a good base from which to set out on a day trip to the lovely island of Lampedusa, reachable via boat from the nearby coastal town of Porto Empedocle.

-You can also check out a contemporary art district in the town of Favara, browse Sicily’s most important archaeological museum in Gela, and let yourself be surprised by the red stone of Sciacca, one of the most underrated destinations on the Mediterranean coast.
+You can also check out a contemporary art district in the town of Favara, browse Sicily’s most important archaeological museum in Gela, and let yourself be surprised by the red stone of the town of Sciacca, one of the most underrated destinations on the Mediterranean coast.

 Noto or Siracusa

 Being more or less halfway between Ragusa and Siracusa, Noto is your best choice to explore Sicily’s southeast.
-It is considered the brightest jewel of Sicilian Baroque architecture, with its honey-colored buildings that light up a beautiful golden color under the setting sun.
+It is considered the brightest jewel of Sicilian Baroque architecture.

-If you’ve got the time, I would suggest staying in this area for about 5 days (regardless of which city you choose), so that you can explore in in-depth.
+If you’ve got the time, I would suggest staying in this area for about 5 days (regardless of which city you choose), so that you can explore in depth.
 Siracusa and Noto are the star attractions, but you’ll also find the village of Marzamemi, the lovely town of Ragusa, and other nearby Baroque towns like Scicli and Modica.
+The beaches are also excellent.

 Catania

 When staying in Catania, you can also easily get out to the impressive Riviera dei Ciclopi, a stretch of coast with lots of volcanic rock, where you can go swimming in a sea filled with myths from ancient times.
-Catania is a convenient base from which to explore Siracusa and Mount Etna.
+And Mount Etna is always right nearby.

 Stay for at least a few days.